servicetitan/Stl.Fusion/README.md

 Besides that, if your invalidation logic is correct, **Fusion guarantees that your UI state is eventually consistent.**

-Finally, you might think all of this works only in Blazor Server mode.
+You might think all of this works only in Blazor Server mode.
 But no, **all these UI components work in Blazor WebAssembly mode as well, which is another unique feature Fusion provides.**
 Any [Compute Service] can be substituted with [Replica Service] on